python/cpython/Doc/c-api/init.rst

    it returns -1 without setting any exception.

    This function can be called on any thread, be it a Python thread or some other system thread.
-If it is a Python thread, it doesen't matter if it holds the global interpreter lock or not.
+If it is a Python thread, it doesn't matter if it holds the global interpreter lock or not.

    .. versionadded:: 2.7